Applications are sought from undergraduates interested in spending their summer participating in mathematics research projects.

 To ensure full consideration, complete applications must be received by February 21, 2014.

-Interested applicants should submit a letter of intent (1-2 pages, typed, double-spaced) and a transcript (unofficial is acceptable) along with their application and two reference forms.
+Interested applicants should submit a letter of intent (1-2 pages, typed, double-spaced) and a transcript (unofficial is acceptable) along with their application and two reference letters.
 Please ensure that your name is included in the letter of intent and transcript.

 We strongly encourage applications from minorities, women, people with disabilities, and students from schools with limited research opportunities.